 Educate yourself about self defense.
 Take advanced firearm classes.
 You can find instructors near you at the Training Portal.
 Read books available from Paladin Press, Amazon.com, or your local library.
 Watch videos available from GunVideo.com, Personal Defense Network, or Armed Response Training.

 Determine the proper way to store your gun.
 If you have kids or visitors in your house frequently, you probably want to buy a safe.
 Small handgun safes are not expensive and can fit in a drawer, in a closet, or under the bed.
 Larger safes can hold more guns and can be bolted to the floor to deter thieves.

 Talk to your family about the gun.
 It shouldn't be a secret.
 Discuss why you have the gun, what it's for and what it's not for, where you store it, and what the rules are for access.
 The whole family needs to be on the same page about this because family defense is a team effort.

-Join the NRA.
-The very fact that you can own a gun is due in large part to the NRA and other national and state organizations who fight every day to prevent gun control advocates from taking away your rights.
-You can join for as little as $25 a year and your membership includes a monthly magazine and lots of benefits including free insurance for your gun.
+Join a gun rights organization.
+The very fact that you can own a gun is due in large part to national and state organizations who fight every day to prevent gun control advocates from taking away your rights.

-Of course, we would be remiss if we didn't also suggest that you consider joining Second Call Defense, which provides several layers of protection should you ever have to use your gun in self defense, including insurance backed by the NRA Endorsed Insurance Program, administered by Lockton Affinity, LLC.
+Of course, we would be remiss if we didn't also suggest that you consider joining Second Call Defense, which provides several layers of protection should you ever have to use your gun in self defense, including insurance administered by Rockwood Programs Inc.